2022–23 Aberdeen F.C. season: July

 On 8 July, manager Jim Goodwin announced new signing Anthony Stewart would serve as the club's captain, taking over from Joe Lewis, with Ross McCrorie serving as vice captain.
 On 9 July, former player Davie Robb died at the age of 74.
-On 12 July, Lewis Ferguson signed for Serie A side Bologna for a reported £3 million.
+On 12 July, Lewis Ferguson signed for Serie A side Bologna for a reported fee of £3 million.
 Aberdeen topped Group A in the Scottish League Cup winning all four games against Raith Rovers, Peterhead, Dumbarton and Stirling Albion.
 The Dons qualified as a seeded team in the second round and were drawn away to Scottish League Two side Annan Athletic.
 On the opening day of the 2022–23 season Aberdeen lost 2–0 away to reigning league champions Celtic in Glasgow.

 August

-On 6 August Aberdeen recorded their first league win of the campaign beating St Mirren 4–1.
+On 6 August, Aberdeen recorded their first league win of the campaign beating St Mirren 4–1.
 On the same day Leighton Clarkson joined on a season-long loan from English side Liverpool and scored on his debut.
 A defeat at home to Motherwell in Steven Hammell's first game in charge of the Lanarkshire side followed.
 But wins away to St Johnstone and at home to Livingston lifted Aberdeen to fifth place in the league at the end of August.
 On 30 August Aberdeen needed extra time to overcome Scottish League Two opponents Annan Athletic in the second round of the Scottish League Cup.
-The following day Aberdeen were drawn to play Partick Thistle at home in the quarter finals of the competition.
+The following day Aberdeen were drawn to play Partick Thistle at home in the quarter-finals of the competition.
 The club announced that Dougie Bell, Russell Anderson and the late Davie Robb would be inducted into the Aberdeen FC Hall of Fame.